KenethGarcia/ClassiPyGRB/README.md

-Now, if you need to download hundreds of data files (that is my case), it is faster to do Threading over all names and IDs that loop one by one (e.g. `for` instance), so you can indeed use `so_much_downloads` function:
+In order to download hundreds of data files (that is my case), it is faster to do Threading over all names and IDs that repeat the process one by one (e.g. `for` instance), so , I propose to use the `so_much_downloads` function:

 ```python